suanna0/suanna0/README.md

 ## About Suanna Zhong

 I am a new media artist and computer scientist.
 Currently, I am studying Computer Science and Fine Art with a minor in Animation and Special Effects at Carnegie Mellon University.
+My work has been commissioned by Meta/Facebook, Pinterest, Common Sense Media, and Dehancer.

 In my independent artistic practice, I’m driven by a need to explore complex aspects of identity, using code as a medium.
 Outside of my art, I love to collaborate with creatives and use my technical skills in CS to not only give insight to the limitations of technology, but also bring those projects to life.